sungnga/react-colors-app/README.md

     - Pass down this deletePalette() as props to PaletteList component
     - In PaletteList.js, pass down handleDelete function and the palette id as props to the MiniPalette component
     - In MiniPalette.js, when the deleteIcon is clicked, call the deletePalette() function which triggers the `this.props.handleDelete(this.props.id)` function
+- Add responsive helper and style ColorBox
+  - Create a sizes.js helper that defines different media query breakpoints
+  - Import this helper in ColorBoxStyles.js to style ColorBox at different screen sizes

 ## Libraries Used